Gili Trawangan: Crime • Safety • Solo Female • Disasters

 It's not advisable to venture to the other side, even though it's considered safe, due to the lack of lighting on Gili Trawangan at night.

-I asked a local about it, and they said there haven't been any reports of violent crimes happening at night.
+I asked a local about it, and he said there haven't been any reports of violent crimes happening at night.

 However, there have been some cases of property crimes, like bikes getting swiped from hotels going down after sunset.